Skip to main content

 How are AI product recommendations and AI search connected?

 Brands that invest in AI-readable product data, strong entity authority, and structured content today are positioning themselves for both AI-powered personalisation and AI-driven search discovery.
 The two are converging, and the businesses that understand this will capture disproportionate value from both channels.
-You can check how AI-ready your website is with a free AI readiness scan — 30 seconds, no signup.
-For the full analysis, SwingIntel's AI Readiness Audit tests 24 factors including structured data, content clarity, and citation presence across 9 AI platforms.
+You can check how AI-ready your website is with a free AI readiness scan in 30 seconds, no signup.
+For the full analysis, SwingIntel's AI Readiness Audit runs 19 checks and 14 AI-scoring dimensions, including structured data, content clarity, and citation presence across 9 AI platforms.

 ai-agentsecommerceai-searchai-visibilitypersonalisation